ultajain/deliteAI/sdks/android/README.md

             libraryVariant = NIMBLENET_VARIANTS.STATIC,
             online = true
         )

         val offlineConfig = NimbleNetConfig(online = false)

-        // To initialize the SDK in offline mode place script and model in the assets folder and create the corresponding config
+        // To initialize the SDK in offline mode, place script and model in the assets folder
+        // and create the corresponding config.
-        // To get started there are some sample scripts and models placed in mockserverAssets val assetsJsonStr = """
+        // To get started, there are some sample scripts and models placed in mockserverAssets. val assetsJsonStr = """
             [
                 {